freedomofpress/webcat-spec/enrollment.md

 The snapshot is deterministic: by using the state at a particular block height, all full nodes will produce identical snapshots.

-The snapshot enables users to verify inclusion of a domain using only the snapshot and Merkle proof.
+The snapshot enables users to verify inclusion of a domain using the snapshot, Merkle proof, and latest `LightBlock`.
+The `LightBlock` contains validator signatures that cryptographically prove the `AppHash` was committed by the consensus network.

 Operationally, we'll scrape the state from a node and push it to a CDN.
 This can be done through a serverless cron job.